IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Results and discussion

-Ideally, for an inverse homogenization mapping, given fixed material properties $(E, \nu)$ as conditions, the noise input would only change the geometry of generated unit cells; whereas the material properties they actually possess would be fixed as $(E, \nu)$.
-In reality, given fixed $(E, \nu)$ as conditions of generated geometries, their actual material properties $(E', \nu')$ may deviate from $(E, \nu)$ as we perturb the noise input.
-To test how far $(E', \nu')$ deviates from $(E, \nu)$, we take 50 sets of $(E, \nu)$ as conditions, under each of which we randomly perturb the noise inputs to generate 50 unit cells and compute their material property errors.
-The results are shown in Figure~\ref{fig:test_dev}.
-The errors for Young's modulus have a larger variation caused by noise perturbation than Poisson's ratio.
-Despite some outliers, most percentage errors for $E$ have mean values within [-3\%, 5\%] and standard deviations within 6\%.
-Most percentage errors for $\nu$ have mean values within [-2\%, 1\%] and standard deviations within 2\%.
+Ideally, for an inverse homogenization mapping, given fixed properties $(E, \nu, \rho)$ as conditions, the noise input would only change the geometry of generated unit cells; whereas the properties they actually possess would be fixed as $(E, \nu, \rho)$.
+In reality, given fixed $(E, \nu, \rho)$ as conditions (targets) of generated geometries, their actual properties $(E', \nu', \rho')$ may deviate from $(E, \nu, \rho)$ as we perturb the noise input.
+To test how far $(E', \nu', \rho')$ deviates from $(E, \nu, \rho)$, we take 50 sets of $(E, \nu, \rho)$ as conditions, under each of which we randomly perturb the noise inputs to generate 50 unit cells and compute the percentage errors between $(E, \nu, \rho)$ and $(E', \nu', \rho')$: